actokuyt/HNG12i-stage0/README.md

 ## Deployment

-The API is deployed on Railway.
-You can access it at: https://hng12i-stage0.up.railway.app/
+The API is deployed on render.
+You can access it at: https://tg-hng12i-stage0.onrender.com/

 ## Backlink